To say an electric smoker is good is an understatement.

 Even if you find yourself moving on to other smokers, there’s a good chance you’ll come back to your electric smoker.

-In most cases, these devices are large “chambers” and won’t typically move much.
-Even still, most come with caster wheels that make moving fairly easy.
+In most cases, these devices are large “chambers” and won’t move much.
+Even still, most come with caster wheels that make moving easy.

 As I mentioned above – the “smoke flavor” is pretty mild in the grand scheme of things but it’s still a kiss of smoke that’s palatable.

-The reason they won’t produce a smoke ring is because the wood chips smolder at a low temperature.
+Electric smokers won’t produce a worthwhile smoke ring because the wood chips smolder at a low temperature.

 Where-as something like charcoal or wood burn at high enough temperatures to produce Nitric Oxide and Carbon Monoxide; Both of which contribute to smoke ring formation.